ShawnLiu119/MLE_ModelDeployment_MLFlow/README.md

    https://stackoverflow.com/questions/63941443/local-python-version-not-changing-after-installing-pyenv-win
    - return the mlflow command, it will be able to find virtualenv pacakge in the pyenv-managed python version folder

+   error again - the mlflow run was not logged in browser

+9. model serving